![]() |

 Enable the stock Contents column to see the number of items (subfolders and files) contained in a folder.
 This information is not recursive, it won't tell you about files deep inside sub-subfolders, only direct folder contents.

-If you want to see subfolder sizes all the time, without pressing <CTRL+D> for manual subfolder sizes, activate the option "Calculate subfolder size automatically".
+If you want to see subfolder sizes all the time, without pressing <CTRL+D> for manual subfolder sizes, activate the option "Subfolder size".
 This is a major resource hog, so if you are browsing a top level root folder like C:\ it won't work automatically.
 Sometimes calculating these sizes takes so long that you may browse a different folder before the recursive addition is complete — definitely not recommended!

 xplorer² doesn't cache folder sizes, so each time you visit a folder the sizes are calculated again and again.
 This is totally wasteful, so if you like to see folder sizes and have pity on your system resources, please download a plugin called folder size, that works well with xplorer².